AngelinaTrent339/Engine/dbvm/vmm/detectors/DBVM_PASSWORD_FREE_DETECTION.md

   - With DBVM loaded, deltas are thousands of cycles → triggers cleanly.

 ## Decision Ladder (Password‑Free)
-1) PF‑first on VM*CALL?
-   - Yes → DBVM_CONFIRMED (reason: VM*CALL first exception ACCESS_VIOLATION).
-2) Descriptor fingerprint present?
+1) Descriptor fingerprint present?
    - Yes → DBVM_CONFIRMED (reason: IDTR=2048 & GDTR=88).
-3) RIP‑advance on #UD?
+2) RIP‑advance on #UD?
    - Yes → DBVM_CONFIRMED.
-4) Timing side‑channel (pairwise only) meets delta thresholds?
+3) Timing side‑channel (pairwise only) meets delta thresholds?
    - Yes → DBVM_SUSPECT.
-5) If CPUID hypervisor bit set but no DBVM signature → OTHER_HYPERVISOR.
+4) If CPUID hypervisor bit set but no DBVM signature → OTHER_HYPERVISOR.
-6) Else → NO_HYPERVISOR.
+5) Else → NO_HYPERVISOR.

 ## Representative Logs
 The outputs below come from the detector’s CLI with the password‑free policy described above.